Visit our Twitter Page!

 Our Primary/Elementary Education

-emphasis area is a 4+1 BS/MS program, leading to graduate study in the Darden College of Education.
-This emphasis area is the undergraduate portion of a five year program that is designed so that students seamlessly transition into a graduate program in the College of Education upon completion of their BS degree.
+concentration area is a 4+1 BS/MS program, leading to graduate study in the Darden College of Education.
+This concentration area is the undergraduate portion of a five year program that is designed so that students seamlessly transition into a graduate program in the College of Education upon completion of their BS degree.
 Your graduate work will culminate in a Master of Science degree in either Elementary Education or Early Childhood Education and licensure to teach in the Commonwealth of Virginia.

 Elizabeth Hoyes Esinhart, Esq.